E-detailing data management

 Tracking message delivery

-Now we can start to see how the presentation is being used in the field:
+Now start to see how the presentation is being used in the field:

 Here the usage seems good at the beginning of the presentation, with both the claims and the data being shown.
-Then on slide the claim is shown but not the data.
-Then it falls away rapidly with only the claim on slide 5 being shown.
+Then, on Slide 3, the claim is shown but not the data.
+After that it falls away rapidly, with only the claim on Slide 5 being shown.